What is the most important ranking factor? Ask 1,000 SEOs and you’ll get a wide variety of answers.

 3. Content type

 A great headline tells you what type of content to expect after you click through.
-It might be images, videos, charts or quotes.
+It might be an infographic, video, chart or quote.
 There are tons of possibilities here.

 In our Moz examples, four of the headlines have this element, as indicated by the words “Hacks,” “Predictions,” “Tip” and “Build.”